 Students must earn a grade of C or better in course work and clinicals to successfully progress.
 The clinical experiences are accomplished under the guidance of a faculty member and an agency facilitator.

-For the BSN-to-DNP students, the program consists of approximately 67 credits (including 6 credits of cognates/electives) and 1,050 clinical hours for the administration role preparation; and approximately 76 credits and 1,230 clinical hours for nurse practitioner and clinical nurse specialist role preparations.
-The full-time program plan is for 3 years, with 4- and 5-year part-time options available.
+For the BSN-to-DNP students, the program consists of approximately 68 credits (including 6 credits of cognates/electives) and 1,050 clinical hours for the administration role preparation; and approximately 73 credits and 1,087 clinical hours for nurse practitioner and clinical nurse specialist role preparations.
+The full-time program plan is for 3 years, with 4 and 5 year part-time options available.
 For full-time students, the first year of courses are 700-level courses taught predominantly at the Eau Claire campus on Mondays; and the second year of courses include 700-level courses generally taught on Tuesdays at the Eau Claire campus, along with a few 800-level courses.
-The third year consists of 800-level courses.
+The third year consists of all 800-level courses and generally are taught on Wednesdays.
 The 800-level courses are offered as hybrids that combine online components with immersion (on-campus) days.

 800-level DNP courses

 - Advanced Epidemiology & Biostatistics for Population Health, 4 cr.

 - Philosophical, Theoretical, & Ethical Foundations for Advanced Nursing Practice, 4 cr.